lmc-eu/spirit-design-system/packages/web-twig/CONTRIBUTING.md

 ### Monorepo and Packagist.org

 Packagist requires a single repository for a single package to be present to publish the package.
-In order to publish this package we are using READ-ONLY repository https://github.com/lmc-eu/spirit-web-twig-bundle where we are publishing the subtree of this monorepo.
+To publish this package we are using READ-ONLY repository https://github.com/lmc-eu/spirit-web-twig-bundle where we are publishing the subtree of this monorepo.

 ### Updating READ-ONLY Repository